-- 1. the Headteacher and behaviour lead is informed - 2. the pupil who has been bullied is interviewed and their comments recorded - 3. the pupil or pupils who have displayed bullying behaviours is/are interviewed and comments recorded restorative justice principles are applied and explored with the pupils. - 4. the parents of the individual who has shown bullying behaviour are contacted and invited to a meeting; a meeting between the Headteacher, pupil and parents is held; the incidents are outlined and the sanctions are detailed. - 5.
+- 1. the Headteacher and behaviour lead is informed - 2. a discussion takes place between the child and the Head Teacher, with their comments recorded - 3. the pupil or pupils who have displayed bullying behaviours is/are interviewed and comments recorded restorative justice principles are applied and explored with the pupils. - 4. the parents of the individual who has shown bullying behaviour are contacted and invited to a meeting; a meeting between the Headteacher, pupil and parents is held; the incidents are outlined and the sanctions are detailed. - 5.
 Individual Behaviour Plans to set targets to improve and monitor behaviour are set up which may involve calling upon the expertise of outside agencies. - 6.
 In persistent circumstances sanctions may include: - permanent exclusion - temporary exclusion - exclusion from the school premise at lunchtime - exclusion from the playground at lunchtime - move out of current class - arrangements for parent to supervise pupil to and from school daily - 7.
 The parents/carers of the pupil who has been bullied are kept informed throughout the whole process.
 As outlined in our complaints procedure.